tinymce/tinymce-docs/general-configuration-guide/customize-ui.md

 There is one popular toolbar button not loaded with the default theme "modern" and that's the `code` button.
 Clicking it presents the user with a dialog box containing the raw HTML hidden by TinyMCE's interface.

-It's also a good example for the Get Started guide because it reminds us that some functionality requires the inclusion of a plugin.
+It's also a good example for this guide because it reminds us that some functionality requires the inclusion of a plugin.

 ```js
 tinymce.init({